'Chaos.' 'Mess.' 'Fake news.' 'Turmoil.' Trump lets loose at press conference.

-Trump's comments about Flynn came after a more-than-20-minute opening statement in which he criticized the news media, bragged about the number of electoral votes he received in November and said the Islamic State is "another mess I inherited" from predecessor, Barack Obama.

-He lashed out repeatedly at what he called "fake news" and at reporters, who he accused of distorting what he has done as president and failing to accurately cover his administration.
+Trump accused the media of distorting what he has done since taking office and failing to accurately cover his administration.

 "I see stories of chaos, chaos, yet it is the exact opposite," he said.
 "This administration is running like a fine-tuned machine, despite the fact that I can't get my Cabinet approved."